rileybathurst/CHK/README.md

 ## WP Plugins

 - buddypress - we might be able to get away with removing it? would remove user profiles?
-- [https://en-nz.wordpress.org/plugins/wp-email-login/](email login) - this is really old can we deal with default worpdress now?
+- [wp email login plugin](https://en-nz.wordpress.org/plugins/wp-email-login/) - this is really old can we deal with default worpdress now?

 - wp cache or jetpack, currently not setup
 - yoast until I do all the work for seo
 - gutenberg? am I needing any advanced features?
+- there might be something funky going on with forms now being in the inc folders means I dont have the $variables from higher above
+- page-order-deer.php has additional script that needs fixing